Houseplant Leaf Drop

 cooler temperatures, your plant cannot support the same amount of leaves,

 that it could outdoors in the summer.

-If your houseplant is experiencing plant leaf drop, don't panic.
-After a
+If your houseplant is experiencing dropping a lot of leaves, don't panic.

 After a few weeks, it will stop.
 Then, new leaves will begin to slowly appear.